yz599/2020_2/2020/Notes_concepts/1_0_My_thoughts.md

 <font color='red'>**How**</font>

 - Sampling distribution of Xbar is normal dist(u,std/n), it's 95% CI could be easily computed
-- Std/n represents the sampling error which is related to sample size n, large n, small variation
+- Std/n represents the sampling error which is related to sample size n, large n, small variation **use one sample to estimate(CLT)**
 - Why one sample could be used for hypothesis test...See above